hikf3/survpipe/README.md

 4. **Results** will be saved in results/ as CSV files (one per model per outcome)

 ## ⚙️ Customization
--To add a new model, define it in models.py and include it in the GET_MODEL_SET dictionary.
+-To add a new model, define it in models.py and include it in the `GET_MODEL_SET` dictionary.
+-To add new parameter combinations, define them in models.py and include them in the `GET_PARAM_GRIDS` dictionary.

--To change features or outcomes, edit config.py.
+-To change features or outcomes, edit `config.py`.

--To modify evaluation, update runner.py.
+-To modify evaluation, update `runner.py`.

 ## 📊 Output Files
 **Each CSV in the results/ directory includes**: